Table of contents: Removal ↓ Installation ↓

 1. Remove the cap from the coolant expansion tank.

-Attention!
-With a hot engine, place a rag on top of the expansion tank before removing the expansion tank cap to prevent burns from hot coolant or steam.
-Remove the cover only when the coolant temperature is below +90°C.
+Caution!
+When the engine is hot, place a rag on the expansion tank cap before removing it to avoid being burned by hot coolant or steam.
+Remove the cap only when the coolant temperature is below +90°C.

-2. Vehicles with parking heater.
-Unscrew the bolts (see arrows in illustration) fastening the parking heater pipe to the noise insulating shield.
+2. Cars with parking heater.
+Unscrew the bolts (see arrows in the illustration) fastening the parking heater pipe to the noise-insulating shield.

 5.2.
-Unscrew the bolts (see arrows) fastening the parking heater pipe to the noise insulating shield.
-Vehicles with parking heater
+Unscrew the bolts (see arrows) fastening the parking heater pipe to the noise insulation shield.
+Cars with parking heater

-3. Wring out clamps 1 and 2 and remove the front part of the mudguard of the engine (see illustration).
+3. Press the fasteners 1 and 2 and remove the front part of the engine splash guard (see illustration).

 5.3.
-Press the clamps 1 and 2 and remove the front part of the engine mudguard
+Press down on fasteners 1 and 2 and remove the front part of the engine mudguard

-4. Remove the front bumper (see relevant chapter).
+4. Remove the front bumper (see the relevant chapter).

-5. Place a suitable container or drip tray under the engine to collect the coolant.
+5. Place a suitable container or tray under the engine to collect the coolant.

 6. Unscrew the plug (see arrow in illustration) drain hole on the thermostat housing and drain the coolant.

 5.6.
-Unscrew the stopper (see arrow) drain hole on the thermostat housing and drain the coolant
+Unscrew the plug (see arrow) drain hole on the thermostat housing and drain the coolant

 7. Remove the left fairing (see arrow in illustration) additional radiator.